nigelkerr/parsepdf/README.md

 Try to learn nom, rust, and the PDF 2.0 spec by parsing PDFs.

+## 2018-01-07

+started describe-pdf, my intent being: use the library functions to parse then describe an input PDF, in the hopes of uncovering better ways to implement the library functions, or ways to wrap the PdfObjects for more ergonomic use.

+learning various things about rust, though this feels like i have a long row of coffee tables ahead of me to trip over.

+i wonder about using nom 4.0-ɑ1.

+i wonder when this is interesting enough to release.  the PDF 2.0 spec is a large document with a lot of specification in it.

 ## 2018-01-04

 I think all the Object types are covered at this point, even Streams (so, § 7.3 Objects).